 Spellcheck may not catch meaning errors.
 Always test the sentence.

-Whose or Who’s in Everyday Examples
+Who’s and Whose in Everyday Examples

 Emails